Skip to Main Content

 A search for behavio?r will locate both behaviour and behavior.

-Or, in the Web of Science database you can use a NEAR operator. salmon NEAR/7 virus will locate records where the words salmon and virus are within 7 words of each other.
+Or, in a database like the Web of Science database you can use a NEAR operator.
+For example, salmon NEAR/7 virus will locate records where the words salmon and virus are within 7 words of each other.

 You should look at the help pages for each database you use for more guidance.